garrickhogrebe/ArthropodDetection/README.md

 ```

 ### 3. Evaluate and Visualize
-Open `ModelEvaluater.ipynb` in Jupyter Notebook to run detailed evaluations, including confusion matrix and classification report, and to visualize sample predictions with overlays.
+Open `ModelEvaluater.ipynb` in Jupyter Notebook to evaluate the model and generate reports

 ## Example Notebook
 `ModelEvaluater.ipynb` contains step-by-step instructions for evaluating the model, generating metrics, and visualizing predictions.
-Open this notebook in Jupyter to explore model performance in detail.
+Open this notebook in Jupyter to explore model performance.

 ## License
 This project is licensed under the MIT License.